daos-stack/daos/doc/quickstart.md

 ### Golang dependencies

-Developers contributing Go code may need to update the external dependencies located in the src/control/vendor directory.
+Developers contributing Go code may need to change the external dependencies located in the src/control/vendor directory.
 The DAOS codebase uses [dep](https://github.com/golang/dep) to manage these dependencies.

 On EL7 and later: